 Who’s been living in My House?

-Initial research is being focused on streets in the Harold Road Conservation area – Rockmount Road, Vermont Road, South Vale and Harold Road and others in Lambeth and Bromley boroughs – Woodland Road, Woodland Hill, Berridge Road, Cawnpore (George) Street, Barnfield Road and Cintra Park.
-Monthly meetings are held to discus progress, ideas and resources.
-In addition the volunteers will be presenting their findings at Norwood Society talks and publishing articles in The Norwood Review.
+Initial research has been focused on streets in the Harold Road Conservation area – Rockmount Road, Vermont Road, South Vale and Harold Road and others in Lambeth and Bromley boroughs including Woodland Road, Woodland Hill, Berridge Road, Cawnpore (George) Street, Barnfield Road and Cintra Park.
+Monthly meetings are held to discuss progress, ideas and resources.
+In addition the volunteers have and will be presenting their findings at Norwood Society talks and publishing articles in The Norwood Review.

 This initiative was inspired by the Brighton and Hove MyHouse/MyStreet Project where residents were involved in exploring their streets’ histories and past occupancy of houses, using information gathered principally from local street directories and census records.
 The Norwood Society project has encouraged local residents to get to know one another and work together, generating a sense of pride-in-place, and resulting in requests for similar events in other streets.